Water System Expansion Project

 What is this Initiative?

-Hudson is offering to pay 25% of the waterline construction costs in the areas identified, should your neighborhood decide to participate in this program.
+Hudson is offering to pay 25% of the waterline construction costs for areas 1, 2, 4, and 5, should your neighborhood decide to participate in this program.
 In addition, you would be solely responsible for the costs to connect from your house to the new waterline.

 This is a volunteer program.
 Only in neighborhoods where 60% of property owners sign a petition agreeing to be assessed on their property taxes for the cost of the waterline construction (per Codified Ordinance 1018.04) would the waterline project move forward.